Orbit Closures and Invariants: Examples

 Since $H$ is reductive we have that $N_G(H)^0=H^0 C_G(H)^0$.
 Moreover, we have that $\End_H(X)=\End_{\SP_4(k)}(X)=k$ (see \cite[Prop.
 2.8]{Jan}), so the only endomorphisms of $X$ as an $H$-module are the scalars.
 Since $G = \SL_5(k)$, this means that $C_G(H)$ is finite and so $N_G(H)/H$ is finite.
 Now, as in our previous examples, the quotient $X^H/N_G(H)$ is infinite since $H$ fixes a full one-dimensional subspace of $X$ and $N_G(H)/H$ is finite, whereas the quotient $X/G$ is a single point.
 Therefore the morphism $\psi_{X,H}\colon X^H/N_G(H)\rightarrow X/G$ is not a finite morphism. \end{ex}

 \begin{ex} The above examples show that if $H$ is the image of a non-completely reducible representation of a reductive group in $G= \GL(X)$ or $\SL(X)$ then the conclusion of Theorem~\ref{thm:mainthm} can fail.
 On the other hand, if $H$ is the image of a completely reducible representation then we get an easy representation-theoretic proof of Theorem~\ref{thm:mainthm} in this special case, as follows.
-If the representation is irreducible then $X^H= \{0\}$, so the map $\psi_{X,H}\colon X^H/N_G(H)\ra X/G$ is just the map from a singleton set to a singleton set and hence is finite.
-If the representation is completely reducible but not irreducible then $X^H$ has an $H$-complement in $X$: say, $X = X^H \oplus W$.
+If the representation is trivial (of any dimension), so that $H$ is the trivial group, then $X^H = X$ and $N_G(H) = G$, so the map $\psi_{X,H}$ is the identity map.
+If the representation is non-trivial and irreducible, then $X^H = \{0\}$ and the map $\psi_{X,H}\colon X^H/N_G(H)\ra X/G$ is just the map from a singleton set to a singleton set and hence is finite.
+If the representation is non-trivial and completely reducible but not irreducible then $X^H$ has an $H$-complement in $X$: say, $X = X^H \oplus W$.
 The centre of the Levi subgroup of $G$ corresponding to the given decomposition normalizes $H$ and acts as scalars on $X^H$, so $X^H/N_G(H)$ is again a singleton set and $\psi_{X,H}$ is finite. \end{ex}